 Sanyaolu A, Marinkovic A, Prakash S, Williams M, Dixon Y, Okorie C, Orish VN, Izurieta R. Diabetes Mellitus: An overview of the types, prevalence, comorbidity, complication, genetics, economic implication, and treatment.
 World J Meta-Anal 2023; In press

-Core Tip: Diabetes is a disease that has significant financial consequences for those having it and can also be lethal.
-Type 1 diabetes and type 2 diabetes are the two types.
+Core Tip: Diabetes is a disease that has significant financial consequences in the patients and can also be lethal.
+There are two types: type 1 and type 2 diabetes.
 The former is more prevalent among children, whereas the latter is more prevalent among adults.
-Diabetes is known to cause other severe complications in patients, resulting in even more misery and premature death.
-Fortunately, people suffering from this disease have intervention methods and treatment options.
+Diabetes is known to cause severe complications, resulting in misery and premature death.
+Fortunately, interventions and treatment options are available.

 INTRODUCTION

-Diabetes is a lifelong condition characterized by abnormalities in insulin secretion or action, or sometimes both[1].
-Insulin is a hormone released by the pancreas that works as the primary messenger for glucose from consumed meals to flow from the bloodstream into the body's cells to be switched for glucose[2].
+Diabetes is a chronic condition characterized by abnormalities in insulin secretion or action, or sometimes both[1].
+Insulin is a hormone released by the pancreas that works as the primary messenger for moving glucose from consumed meals to flow from the bloodstream into the body's cells where it is used for energy [2].
 Diabetes affects the entire system and causes issues in specific organs such as the eyes, nerves, and kidneys[3].
 Diabetes affects 9% of the adult population globally, according to the World Health Organization[2,4,5].
 It is a developing pandemic that may be traced back to the fast rise in obesity and inactivity[3].
 Diabetes is classified into two types: Type 1 (insulin-dependent) and type 2 (non-insulin-dependent) (adult-onset)[1].
 Diabetes is a significant cause of early illness globally, primarily increasing the risk of heart disease[4].
-Diabetes affects 80% of the population in poor and middle-income nations, and unlike in wealthy countries, those most affected are adults between the ages of 35 and 64[4].
+Diabetes affects 80% of the population in poor and middle-income nations, and in wealthy countries, adults between the ages of 35 and 64 years are most affected[4].

-Furthermore, the most economically and socially marginalized persons have the most burden of living with the condition and are frequently the most financially impacted[4,5].
-Diabetes' consequences are assessed not only by the rise in prevalence presented every year per capita but also through the rising number of early deaths[4].
-While most infectious illness loads diminish as technology improves and life expectancy rises, the impacts of diabetes continue to increase[4].
-This study reviewed diabetes mellitus with an overview of the types, prevalence, comorbidity, complication, genetics, economic implication, and treatment.
+Furthermore, the most economically and socially marginalized persons have the heaviest burden of living with the condition and are most financially impacted[4,5].
+Diabetes consequences are assessed not only by the rise in the prevalence presented every year per capita, but also through the rising number of early deaths[4].
+While the prevalence of most infectious illness continues to diminish as technology improves and life expectancy increases, the impacts of diabetes continue to increase[4].
+This article reviews diabetes mellitus with an overview of the types, prevalence, comorbidity, complication, genetics, economic implication, and treatment.

 METHODOLOGY

-For literature reviews, the electronic databases PubMed, Google Scholar, and Med Line Plus were searched.
-The search was limited to peer-reviewed publications published between January 1994 and November 2022 for the compiled data.
-Publications that had keywords like "diabetes mellitus" were chosen.
-The articles were then included after being evaluated for topic scope and relevance (Figure 1).
+The electronic databases PubMed, Google Scholar, and Med Line Plus were searched for the review of literature.
+The search was limited to peer-reviewed publications between January 1994 and November 2022 for the compiled data.
+Publications that had keywords including "diabetes mellitus" were chosen.
+The articles were then included after being evaluated for relevance to the topic (Figure 1).

 DIFFERENT TYPES OF DIABETES

-Diabetes is a category of metabolic illnesses in which insulin plays a central role.
+Diabetes is a metabolic illness in which insulin plays a central role.
 There are several pathogenic pathways at work in the etiology of this illness[1].
 They vary from autoimmune death of pancreatic beta cells, resulting in chronic insulin insufficiency, to a disease inhibiting insulin action[1].
 The cause of this condition is an aberrant carbohydrate, lipid, and protein metabolism caused by insufficient or even defective insulin activity[1].
 The major cause of hyperglycemia is a deficiency in either secretion or action of insulin at one or more sites along the route[1].

-TYPE 1 DIABETES
+TYPE 1 DIABETES MELLITUS